splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 * Kerberos (with limitations)
 * Digest

-Kerberos authentication is only supported when Chrome can infer the correct Kerberos SPN based on standard conventions.
-Moreover, it does not support Kerberos Credential Delegation (Forwardable Tickets).
+Chrome supports Kerberos authentication only when it can infer the correct Kerberos SPN based on standard conventions.
+This support doesn't include :new-page:`Kerberos Credentials Delegation (Forwardable Tickets) <https://www.chromium.org/developers/design-documents/http-authentication/>`.

-More details on Chrome authentication are available :new-page:`here list <https://www.chromium.org/developers/design-documents/http-authentication/>`.

 .. _browser-headers: